dulingo

 IELTS animal rights vocabulary

 The IELTS Animal Rights Vocabulary has become a consistent part of the IELTS Exam.
-This is because Animals are a lovable and indispensable part of people’s life.
+This is because Animals are a lovable and indispensable part of people’s lives.
 Therefore the IELTS board find it necessary to include questions based on pets, animals and their rights in the IELTS test.
 Test takers will require words, phrases and collocations that suit best for these questions.

 cta